bratter/geo-munge/gm-proximity/notes.md

 - The quadtree only stores the index of the item (this may be what it does already.
 - Consider mapped binary representation as an alternative data structure.
 - Add an average neighbor distance method
+- Is there some way for the outer level to subdivide into almost squares, then the locks can at lest be shareded at this level, would need logic for managing checks with adjacents, but inserts would always be in a single pillar

+## Bench

+Need some sort of benchmarking to test iterations

+- Test harness in general spins up an unnamed pipe and passes it to each run fn
+- Needs to baseline on no-op, just generate the data on the test client and pump through the io loop and measure the return trip
+- Ideally need seeded values, but also needs to be super fast
+- One has to be spread, but another needs to be concentrated
+- Mostly write then read, but options with mixed read/write